bryan405/Strategic-Market-Entry-Assessment-Panama/README.md

 The dashboards we provided help you see this story clearly.
 ![image alt](https://github.com/bryan405/Strategic-Market-Entry-Assessment-Panama/blob/main/anual%20GDP.png)
+Economic Growth: A Stable and Rising Market
+Panama’s GDP story is one of resilience and forward movement.
+The economy dropped sharply in 2020, but the rebound was fast and strong:

+-** +18% in 2021

+-** +12% in 2022

+-** +8% in 2023

+Annual GDP climbed from $47.5K to $67.9K in three years.
+Quarterly GDP shows normal ups and downs, but the base remains stable at around $17K.

+What this means:
+Panama is not a risky market.
+It is a growing, predictable environment where Dajcom can enter with confidence.

+2. Sector Performance: Clear Engines of Growth
+The sector dashboards show that Panama’s economy is driven by a few strong pillars:

+Commerce

+Transport & logistics

+Construction

+Utilities

+Service activities

+Long‑term growth is also strong, with sectors like exploitation (16% CAGR) and construction (11% CAGR) leading the way.

+What this means:
+These sectors match Dajcom’s strengths.
+Growing construction supports appliance demand.
+Growing commerce supports food and beverage distribution.
+Strong logistics supports regional operations.

+3. Foreign Direct Investment: Strong Global Confidence FDI is one of Panama’s strongest signals.

+$403M total FDI (2017–2023)

+~500% CAGR

+Growth stabilizing around 35–36%

+This shows that global companies are not only entering Panama — they are expanding their investments.

+What this means:
+Panama offers a business‑friendly environment with good infrastructure and clear rules.
+This reduces risk for Dajcom and supports long‑term planning.

+4. Regional Insights: Where Economic Activity Is Concentrated Economic activity is not spread evenly.
+It is concentrated in a few high‑value regions:

+Panamá — economic center, retail hub

+Colón — logistics and Free Trade Zone

+Panamá Oeste — fast‑growing industrial and residential area

+Chiriquí — rising commercial and agricultural region

+Partner‑country data shows strong ties with the US, Colombia, Canada, and Europe, reinforcing Panama’s global connectivity.

+What this means:
+Dajcom should anchor operations in Panamá and Panamá Oeste, use Colón for import/export, and consider Chiriquí for future manufacturing.

+5. Key Indicators: A Healthy, Expanding Economy
+Across the dashboards, the indicators point in the same direction:

+GDP CAGR (2018–2022): 3%

+Sector CAGR (1996–2022): 6%

+FDI CAGR (2017–2023): 500%

+Total GVA (2018–2022): $324K

+What this means:
+Panama’s growth is broad‑based, not dependent on one sector.
+This creates a stable environment for long‑term investment.

+Overall Conclusion
+Panama is a high‑potential market with strong economic fundamentals, expanding sectors, rising foreign investment, and world‑class logistics.
+The data supports a “Go” decision for Dajcom.

+A phased entry — starting with distribution, followed by a regional hub, and later exploring local manufacturing — gives Dajcom a safe and scalable path into the market.
 # [👤 About Me](#-about-me)
 Data Analyst with experience in sales, customer service, inventory management, and logistics operations.
 Specialized in the use of SQL, Excel, and Power BI to analyze data,reports, and create visualizations that support data‑driven decision‑making.